G99 Application UK: Avoid Rejection — Costs by DNO & 2026 Reforms

 G99 Application: Quick Answer

 A G99 application is required for any UK power generation installation over 3.68kW per phase, including all solar farms, commercial solar, and battery storage systems.
-G99 assessment fees cost £500-£8,000 (non-refundable), and actual grid connection costs range from £50,000 to over £2,000,000.
-The DNO has 45-65 working days to issue a Connection Offer, but grid connection dates in many UK regions are currently 2030-2036 due to a 500GW+ queue backlog.
+Assessment fees range from £500–£8,000+ (non-refundable, varies by DNO), with connection costs from £50,000 to over £2,000,000.
+The UK grid queue has been slashed from 722GW to 283GW under 2026 reforms — good news if your project is viable, but you must now pass Gate 2 criteria to secure a connection date.

 - Who needs G99: Any installation over 3.68kW per phase (all solar farms, commercial solar, BESS)